Packman700/django-email-sender/README.md

    HOST_DOMAIN = 'Your_domain'
     ```
 8. Adjust app preferences to your needs (look bellow)
-9. manage.py makemigrations
+9. python manage.py makemigrations
-10.manage.py migrate
+10. python manage.py migrate
-10. manage.py qcluster  **Must always run in background**
+11. python manage.py qcluster  **Must always run in background**
-11. manage.py runserver
+12. python manage.py runserver

 Now you can add new mails to newsletter using admin view